galaxyproject/ansible-postgresql/README.md

 ### Backups ###

 - `postgresql_backup_dir`: If set, enables [PITR][postgresql_pitr] backups.
 Set
   this to a directory where your database will be backed up.
+The most recent backup will be in a subdirectory named `current`.

+- `postgresql_backup_rotate`: Boolean, defaults to `true`, which will cause the `current` directory to be renamed prior to creating a new backup.
+If set to `false`, `current` will be deleted (this is useful if you are using snapshots or some other means to archive previous backups).

 - `postgresql_backup_local_dir`: Filesystem path on the PostgreSQL server where backup scripts will be placed and working WALs will be written prior to a WAL